OK. The title’s a mouthful. But hey, sometimes you need to be specific.

 The key concept in social media marketing is often given short shrift or overlooked entirely by SMBs.
 This is usually because, unlike the big fish at the enterprise level, the marketing budget may be small and the social marketing lead is probably wearing several other hats.
 That means time is of the essence, and you want to make sure you’re putting effort in the right place.
 The foundational piece is this: use social media to drive conversions on your web site or landing page.
 There are several steps involved in that process, but that’s still the overarching goal.
 This is often lost in the shuffle, possible because people are used to social media in their personal sphere, which simply involves sharing life’s precious moments.
 You want to do that here, too, but in most businesses there’s also a goal in mind we shouldn’t forget.

-That said, here are some key principles, let’s call them “The Four Cs,” to help you achieve that goal – Create, Connect, Consider, and Convert:
+That said, here are some key principles in B2B Online Marketing, let’s call them “The Four Cs,” to help you achieve that goal – Create, Connect, Consider, and Convert:

 As the saying goes in social media, “content is king.”
 That statement by itself, though, always struck me as slightly redundant, like answering “how can I get more viewers for our TV shows?” with “make good shows.”
 What is quality content in social media marketing?
 It is content that addresses actual pain points for actual people in your industry.
 Now, every industry has several layers, from marketing to management to your core offering.
 Offer the insight you have to share.
 One way to do this is to offer insights you’ve learned along the way.
 Another is to solicit input from experts at those different layers that will be helpful to someone.